 The clinical experiences, both full and part-time, are integral to the overall program.
 Our clinical instructors are highly qualified and knowledgeable of the program.
 Students are required to travel to complete their full-time clinical experiences that range in length from 6-16 weeks.

 Course descriptions are available in the current graduate academic catalog.

-ISU DPT Program has been producing effective and caring physical therapists for over 25 years.
+The ISU DPT Program has been producing effective and caring physical therapists for over 25 years.
 Our faculty is clinically engaged and directly supervise and instruct students in the clinic with direct patient care beginning in the first year of the program.
-We emphasize critical reflection and evidence based practice to challenge the student to be lifelong learners to move the profession forward through their careers.
+We emphasize critical reflection and evidence based practice to challenge the student to be lifelong learners to drive the future of the profession.

-Our graduates are self-assured and benefit from the small class size (24 students per class) and direct interaction with faculty.
-Our graduation rate over the past two years (2015 & 2016) is 100% and pass rate on the National Physical Therapy Licensure Exam (NPTE) over the past two years (2016 & 2017) is currently 100% (first time pass rate is 89.4%).
-100% of our licensed graduates (2015 & 2016) seeking employment found employment within 6 months.
+Our graduates are self-assured and benefit from the small class size and direct interaction with faculty.
+Our graduation rate over the past two years (2016 & 2017) is 95.5% and pass rate on the National Physical Therapy Licensure Exam (NPTE) over the past two years (2016 & 2017) is currently 100% (first time pass rate is 89.4%).
+100% of our licensed graduates (2016 & 2017) seeking employment found employment within 6 months.